Donations Scheme FAQs

 Schools can apply for a review of their decile rating if they believe there has been a significant change in the school's roll profile since deciles were last recalculated in 2014.
-Information about seeking a decile review is available at https://www.educationcounts.govt.nz/data-services/collecting-information/collection-forms/decile-review (external link) .
+This review process is an annual one and has been completed for 2020.

-If our decile review is successful and our school decides to opt in to the donations scheme, can we do so after the 14 November deadline?
+If our decile review is successful and our school decides to opt in to the donations scheme, how can we do so?

-These schools will have until March 2020 to consult with their communities and decide whether to opt in to the donations scheme.
-They will receive their donations funding as part of their April 2020 Operational Funding Instalment.
+Schools will receive their donations funding as part of their April Operational Funding Instalment.
 The funding will be calculated based on the previous year’s July roll return.

-Please note: If a school applies for a decile review and anticipates that they will be eligible to opt in to the donations scheme, they must not ask families for donations from the start of the 2020 school year.
+Please note: If a school applies for a decile review and anticipates that they will be eligible to opt-in to the donations scheme, they must not ask families for donations from the start of the school year.

 What will happen if deciles are replaced?

-While the Government intends to shift to the Equity Index in 2021 or 2022, the introduction is subject to the results of a widespread consultation with principals, sector stakeholders, and the wider public.
+While the Government intends to shift to the Equity Index, the introduction is subject to the results of widespread consultation with principals, sector stakeholders, and the wider public.

 Our school isn't eligible to opt in.
 How can the Ministry help our financial planning so we don't need to rely on donations from parents and whānau?